 Does your yard have an inground or above-ground pool?
 That water’s pretty irresistible to children and pets, so it’s important to include safeguards that keep everyone dry unless it’s time to swim.

 - Install a safety cover: These covers are perfect for wintertime, and you can buy them for above- or inground pools.

 - Install a pool alarm: One style, an invisible fence, includes perimeter points that you set up at designated areas around your pool.
 These points create a laser field when breached by a child or animal, triggers an alarm.

-The second type of pool alarm is a pressure-sensitive and sits on the pool’s edge.
+The second type of pool alarm is pressure-sensitive and sits on the pool’s edge.
 It includes a tube that extends into the water.
 When something–a child or a pet–breaks the water’s surface, the wave that ripples out hits the tube and triggers an alarm.

 - Install a gate alarm: If your pool is enclosed by a gate, it’s a good idea to include a gate alarm.
-Gate alarms attach to the gate and emit a magnetic field which, when broken, sounds the alarm.
+Gate alarms attach to the gate and emit a magnetic field that, when broken, sounds the alarm.